caoccao/Javet/docs/faq/can_javet_support_legacy_linux.rst

 Notes
 =====

-Private builds imply considerable additional effort.
-There is no commitments.
+Private builds imply considerable additional effort, so there is no commitments.
 Please contact the maintainer for private builds wisely.

 [`Home <../../README.rst>`_] [`FAQ <index.rst>`_]